jaliagag/21_linux/k8s/course-udemy.md

 security primitives. the hosts that hold the cluster itself: all access to these hosts must be secured, root access disabled, password based access disabled (only ssh key authentication)...

-securing k8s components. kube-apiserver is at the center of all operation in k8s. controlling access to the kube-apiserver is the first line of defense. we need to make two types of decisions. who has access to the cluster and what can they do.
+securing k8s components. kube-apiserver is at the center of all operation in k8s. **controlling access to the kube-apiserver is the first line of defense**. we need to make two types of decisions. who has access to the cluster and what can they do.

 1. who has access: it depends on the authentication method. username/passwd, username/token, certificates, external authentication (ldap), service accounts (for machines)
 2. what can they do: RBAC (users are associated to groups with certain permissions), ABAC (attributes), node authorization, webhook mode...